 Authors of accepted papers will be invited to submit extended articles to a post-symposium volume of LNBIP (Lecture Notes in Business Information Processing, http://www.springer.com/series/7911), scheduled for late 2018.
 Extended versions will be selected for publication in the volume after a second review round of review.

-Authors of accepted papers and invited speakers are invited to submit extended articles to a post-symposium volume of LNBIP (Lecture Notes in Business Information Processing, http://www.springer.com/series/7911), scheduled for early 2016.
+Authors of accepted papers and invited speakers are invited to submit extended articles to a post-symposium volume of LNBIP (Lecture Notes in Business Information Processing, http://www.springer.com/series/7911), scheduled for late 2019.
 Extended papers will go through a second review process; they must be written in English with a length between 7000 and 9000 words.
 Around 10-15 papers will be selected for publication after a second round of review.

 Please format your papers using LaTeX2e with the LNCS macros for "Proceedings and Other Multiauthor Volumes" available at Springer (http://www.springer.com/series/7911 ) and read carefully the instructions given therein.

 The copyright for IFIP-Springer that authors need to sign is available here.

 SIMPDA Post Proceedings uses double-blind review, which means that both the reviewer and author identities are hidden from the reviewers, and vice versa, throughout the review process.